Using Iterative deepening depth-first search in Python

 String Matrix

-Now that we are confident that the implementation is working correctly we can now move onto creating a solution to the string matrix problem.
-Similar to the problem above we are still keeping hold of the border property, however, this time we are going to add the requirement to store and compare the subject paths in string format (compared to a multi-dimensional list).
-We first create a function which generate a contrived puzzle and goal state for us to then solve.
+Now that we are confident that the implementation is working correctly, we can move on to creating a solution to the string matrix problem.
+Similar to the problem above, we retain the border property; however, this time we add the requirement to store and compare the subject paths in string format (as opposed to a multi-dimensional list).
+We first create a function which generates a contrived puzzle and goal state for us to solve.

 def str_matrix(rows, cols, steps=25):